paulinepalma/MLM_final/Final_Project_markdown.md

     ##         cor
     ## 0.006543379

-No significant correlation L2 residuals- intercept participant and Group
+There is no significant correlation between L2 residuals by participant and Language Group.

-Relatedness of l2 predictor (context) and l2\_residuals (intercept items)
+**Relatedness of l2 predictor (context) and l2\_residuals (intercept items)**

 ``` r
 l2_residuals_rowname_i <- rownames_to_column(l2_residuals_i) %>%